szczyglis-dev/py-gpt/docs/source/modes.rst

 * ``B2B`` - bot-to-bot communication, involving two bots interacting with each other while keeping a human in the loop.
 * ``Supervisor + Worker`` - one agent (supervisor) acts as a bridge between the user and the second agent (worker).
 The user provides a query to the supervisor, who then sends instructions to the worker until the task is completed by the worker.

-More types will be available in the future.
+You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the ``Tools -> Agents Builder``.

 There are also predefined presets added as examples: